MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-drivers-signed-by-microsoft-for-multiple-windows-versions.md

 After you sign in to Partner Center and you are ready to sign your submission, you can use either a standard code signing cert or an EV code signing cert.
 This is true for all operating system versions, not just Windows 10.

-This is a [recent change in policy](https://techcommunity.microsoft.com/t5/Windows-Hardware-Certification/bg-p/WindowsHardwareCertification).
 If you have an EV cert bound to the account for your organization, you’re good to go – that is, you can continue to use a standard SHA-2 certificate when you submit your package.

 ## How to submit HLK test results